 I have written courses for teachers who knew their stuff, but not how to put it into lessons and assignments.

 I have written so many newsletters.
 I love love love the intimacy and connection good email makes possible.

 When I read work Carrie has written for others, I feel her heart in it.
 She uses language to encourage connection and compassion and community.Milagros Phillips, author of 11 Reasons to Become Race Literate

-At present, I expect to have one space for a new retainer client, beginning … whenever schools re-open (unless your needs are flexible).
+At present, I expect to have one space for a new retainer client in January 2022.
 If you or your organization could benefit from the writing services of a professional creative communicator (with anti-racism and anti-transphobia training), use the form below to be in touch and let’s begin a conversation.

 I would love to help articulate and amplify the message of your work and life.